Effects of Anthropogenic Sound on Aquatic Life

 Overview

-Over the years, my lab has been doing studies that have examined potential effects of anthropogenic sound on fishes.
-These sounds have included potential effects of very intense signals such as those from pile driving (e.g., construction), seismic air guns (e.g., oil and gas exploitation) , and high-powered sonars.
+Over the years, my lab has conducted studies examining potential effects of anthropogenic sound on fishes.
+These sounds have included potential effects of very intense signals such as those from pile driving (e.g., construction), seismic air guns (e.g., oil and gas exploitation) , high-powered sonars and from explosions.
 We have also investigated potential effects of quieter, but longer-lasting, sounds such as those found in aquaculture facilities and from boats and ships.
 Some of these studies are described below.

 I have also been engaged with the development of ideas about regulatory criteria and guidelines that would help control the amount of sound to which aquatic life could be exposed.
 See this link for a discussion of that work.
 We recently published a paper in Trends in Ecology and Evolution that considers anthropogenic sounds and its regulation from the perspective of the animals potentially affected by the sounds.